Monkestation/monke-wiki/jobs/antagonists/antagonist-guidance.md

 **Changlings**, we got extra information for you down here.
 If you're visibly a ling and you're running around doing very much visibily ling things, folk are gonna hunt you down if you're doing it around them.
 If you disappear back into the background and lose the hounds on your trail, you should back into a "stealth" status.

 **Non-Ascended Heretics** have a list of five individuals to sacrifice.
 Those sacrifice targets can be taken without escalation.
 Anyone else involved must still have escalation.

+**Nightmares**: If you want to convince the crew that you're not out to kill them and just simply want the lights off, you can do just that.

 ## Other Antagonists